 After reading a rave review in a magazine, I decided to try a new digital piano made by Roland called the V-Piano.
 Despite the great reviews and excitement around this new instrument which used breakthrough technology, I was sceptical.
 I visited a shop to try it, played a few chords: it sounded good.
 Then I played a few more, some classical pieces, improvised a little and then a lot.
 After about forty minutes I stopped.
 I was in love!
 I bought it there and then!

-There are two aspects to a great instrument.
-One is the control and responsiveness of the action which in the case of the V-Piano is absolutely phenomenal: it is the only digital hammer action keyboard I have played that feels like a Steinway grand piano.
-Then of course there is the sound.
 Until recently all digital pianos used samples – recordings of notes played on real pianos.
-An acoustic piano is a very different thing.
-It feels alive and it is probably because of the unpredictable nature of how the sounds unfold.
+Playing a digital piano that uses samples feels dead.
+An acoustic piano feels alive and it is probably because of the unpredictable nature of how the sounds unfold.
 The multitude of variables means that the strings, the soundboard and all the other resonant parts of the instrument generate vibratory patterns that appear and evolve differently every time.
-Strangely, it is the very unpredictability of the acoustics that makes pianists feel as if they are affecting the sound even after the keys have been struck.
-A recorded sample on the other hand is predictable and fixed.
-You play a note with a certain weight and it triggers precisely the same sound every time.
-And it feels dead!

 Physically modelled pianos have completely changed my life.
-Although my love of acoustic pianos is undiminished and I don’t claim that digital pianos are ever the same as acoustic ones, I am incredibly passionate about this new technology and what it makes available.
+Although my love of acoustic pianos is undiminished and I don’t claim that digital pianos are the same as acoustic ones, I am incredibly passionate about this new technology and what it makes available.
 I now have, in my small studio, a dazzling array of virtual instruments which I can play on various excellent keyboards.